 |Tagged, and trying to wake up.|

 |The last one, going off to his new life.|

-I returned home late Sunday afternoon, and I believe it has snowed a bit every day since.
+It has been snowing nearly every day.
 The next two photos were taken this morning (Thursday), and it has snowed more or less most of the day.
 I'm looking for a couple bit warmer days with a some sun so I can fill those wood racks in the garage, and get wood under tarp into the woodshed.

 |From my bedroom window, leaves still on the lilac, now snow-covered.|